Rates of Reaction O Level: 5 Factors Every Student Must Master

 • Collide with the correct orientation (for more complex molecules)

-The activation energy is the minimum energy required for a reaction to occur.
-Collisions that do not have enough energy are unsuccessful — the particles simply bounce off each other.
+The activation energy is the minimum energy needed for a reaction to occur.
+Collisions without enough energy are unsuccessful — the particles simply bounce off each other.
 The rate of reaction increases when there are more frequent successful collisions.
 Every factor in rates of reaction O level content works by either increasing collision frequency or lowering the activation energy required.

-The 5 Powerful Factors That Affect Rates of Reaction O Level Students Must Know
+The 5 Factors That Affect Rates of Reaction O Level Students Must Know

 Factor 1: Concentration